microsoft/pai/docs/user/training.md

 The **job** of OpenPAI defines how to execute command(s) in specified environment(s).
 A job can be model training, or other kinds of commands, even it's distributed on multiple servers.

 Following this section to submit a very simple job like hello-world during learning a program language.
 It trains a model, which is implemented by TensorFlow, on CIFAR-10 dataset.
-It downloads data and code from internet, and doesn't copy model out.
+It downloads data and code from internet and doesn't copy model out.
 It helps getting started with OpoenPAI.
 Next sections include more details to help on submitting real jobs.

 1. Navigate to OpenPAI web portal.
 Input IP address or domain name of OpenPAI, which is from administrator of the OpenPAI cluster.
 If it doesn't require to login, click *login* link at top right side and input user/password.